railwayapp/docs/src/pages/getting-started.md

 In the starter selection grid, select `NextJS Prisma`

+This will create a repo using the starter as a base on your linked GitHub account.
+If you don't have a linked GitHub account, you will be prompted to link an account to deploy.

 Once the project is created you will land on your project dashboard.